 Artists: Janet Cardiff and George Bures Miller, courtesy of the artists and Luhring Augustine, New York

-Follow the Art Trails throughout the County’s Arts and Entertainment Districts
+Follow the Art Trails throughout the County’s Three Arts and Entertainment Districts

 The state of Maryland designated three Arts and Entertainment Districts right here in Montgomery County.
 The purpose of these districts is to foster creative projects that contribute to the artistic, cultural and economic growth to the designated downtown areas.
 Follow the art trails around downtown Bethesda, Silver Spring and Wheaton.